Alternative Remedies Package

 Incentivised Switching Scheme

-The purpose of the Incentivised Switching Scheme is to provide funding of up to a maximum of £275 million to Eligible Bodies to use as incentives to encourage SME banking customers (with an annual turnover of £25 million or less) of the business previously described as Williams & Glyn (the “Relevant Customers”) to switch their business current accounts and loans to the Eligible Bodies; £225 million of the fund is available in “dowries” with respect to any Relevant Customers that agree to transfer their business current account. £50 million will be available for loan related dowries.
+The purpose of the Incentivised Switching Scheme is to provide funding of up to a maximum of £275 million to Participants to use as incentives to encourage SME banking customers (with an annual turnover of £25 million or less) of the business previously described as Williams & Glyn (the “Relevant Customers”) to switch their business current accounts and loans to the Participants; £225 million of the fund is available in “dowries” with respect to any Relevant Customers that agree to transfer their business current account. £50 million will be available for loan related dowries.